danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 };
 ```
 Note:
-- Functional components are the building blocks of a React application.
+- Functional components are the building blocks of a React application
-- They are concise, stateless, and focus solely on rendering UI.
+- This example is concise, stateless, and focus solely on rendering UI
-- Since the introduction of React Hooks, functional components can now also manage state and lifecycle events, blurring the line between functional and class-based components.
+- Since the introduction of React Hooks, functional components can now also manage state and lifecycle events
+  - blurring the line between functional and class-based components
 - Dumb/Smart components ... stateless/stateful

 ---